sinjinir1999/Signature_Verification/README.md

 - SigComp'2011 Data
 - ![image](https://user-images.githubusercontent.com/67474818/119025726-072b3c00-b9c2-11eb-9b39-b34854647156.png)
 ## WRITER INDEPENDENT SIGNATURE VERIFICATION | METHODOLOGY
-- The aim of the project is to evaluate the performance of some the prominent available Deep Convolutional Neural Networks in Writer Independent Signature Verification/Recognition for automatic recognition of the signatures.
+- The aim of the project is to evaluate the performance of some of the prominent available Deep Convolutional Neural Networks in Writer Independent Signature Verification/Recognition for automatic recognition of the signatures.
 This is done using four Pre-trained Models:
 1. MobileNetV2
 - ![image](https://user-images.githubusercontent.com/67474818/118992634-709b5280-b9a2-11eb-9fe3-4c0fa588628e.png)
 2. InceptionV3